-Euphemia Lawson, later known as Phoebe Lawson and Emma Agnes Jones
+Euphemia Lawson, later known as Emma Agnes Jones

 As Emma Lawson, Euphemia gave birth to a daughter Amy Louisa on 13 Mar 1872.
 The father was named as George Jones, labourer, of Breadalbane.
+This is believed to be Geroge Jones, son of convicts Thomas Jones and Sarah Venables.
+At this time George Jones' wife, convict descendant Elizabeth Wheeler, was in the late stages of pregnancy with their first child.
 Amy was adopted and raised as Emma Louisa Cocker.

 As Emma Agnes Jones, she married Joseph Cocker on 23 Oct 1876 in Church of Christ, Longford, Tasmania.
 Joseph Cocker was born on 13 Nov 1851 in Hadspen, Tasmania, was christened on 25 Mar 1852 in Patterson Street Church, Launceston, died on 19 Jul 1937 in Launceston General Hospital, Launceston, Tasmania at age 85, and was buried on 21 Jul 1937 in Springfield Cemetery.